University Policy

 Limits on Use of Leave

-Voluntary Shared Leave (VSL) is intended to cover the employee’s (or immediate family member’s) period of medical incapacity only.
+VSL is intended to cover the employee’s (or immediate family member’s) period of medical incapacity only.
 Once the certified medical condition no longer prevents the employee from working, eligibility for VSL ends.
-Any additional leave taken for non-medical reasons (e.g., bonding following childbirth) is not covered under VSL.
+Leave taken for non-medical reasons (e.g., bonding following childbirth) is not covered under VSL.

-Participation in the Voluntary Shared Leave (VSL) program is limited to a maximum of 1,040 hours of donated leave (prorated for part-time employees) for a single medical condition.
-This limit applies to one or more approved periods of continuous leave for the same condition, regardless of whether those periods occur consecutively or at different times.
-VSL may not be used on an intermittent or reduced schedule basis.
+Participation in the VSL program is limited to a maximum of 1,040 hours of donated leave (prorated for part-time employees) for a single qualifying reason.
+This limit applies across one or more approved periods of continuous leave for the same condition, whether taken consecutively or at different times.

-- Be an active employee (not separated);
+- Be an active employee (i.e., not separated from employment)

 - Be in a position that earns leave; and

-- Have sufficient leave balances
+- Have sufficient leave balances, as outlined in this policy

-Non-Family Member Donors
+Donations to a Non-Family Member

-Employees may donate vacation leave, bonus leave, and/or sick leave to an eligible VSL recipient who is employed by UNC-Chapel Hill, another UNC institution, a public school, a community college, or another state agency.
-Paid Time Off (PTO) leave programs are not considered comparable leave for donation under this policy.
+An employee of UNC-Chapel Hill may donate vacation, bonus, or sick leave to an immediate family member employed by UNC-Chapel Hill, another UNC institution, a public school, a community college, or another state agency.
+This includes family members who are on leave without pay.

 - The minimum donation is four (4) hours.